“Whoever wears that which accentuates the way his body is, at the expense of how it should appear, is ruined.” -N. Antongiovanni, The Suit

 This is wonderful in the hypothetical world, but practically speaking, it’s a different ball game.
 Not all men are created physically equal, and we have to account for different body types when we talk about getting dressed.

 To that end, we’ve put together a collection of articles that detail the ins and outs of various male body types.
-We have identified nine different body types (listed above and later in this article) and two body type modifications: Irregular and Athletic.
+We have identified nine different body types and two body type modifications: Irregular and Athletic.
 Reading this article will provide you with the guidance you need to determine what your body type is, and from there you’ll be able to click on an article dedicated solely to your body type.

 You’ll receive suggestions around what to wear, typical sizes for your body type, and more.